The Flat Coated Retriever resembles a black or brown Golden Retriever, but there’s no such thing.

 There is feathering on the back of the forelegs, on the thighs, tail, chest, and ears.

 Flat Coated Retrievers come in shades of black and liver.
-Their noses correspond to the coat color; usually black for black, and brown for liver.
+Their noses correspond to the coat color; usually black for black, and brown for the liver.

 Weekly brushing will keep the Flat Coated Retriever’s coat shiny and healthy.
 When they’re shedding, brushing may need to be two to three times a week.